Hassan7538/Roman-Numerals-Converter/README.md

 ## Features

-- Converts integers between 1 and 3999 into Roman numerals.
+- Converts integers into Roman numerals.
 - Lightweight and easy to use.
 - Responsive web interface.
-- Built with HTML, CSS, and vanilla JavaScript.
+- Built with HTML, CSS, and JavaScript.

 ## Demo Video